 This update includes a critical security fix and many new features that should be applied by all users.
 The inclusion of sandboxing for Firefox is welcome but it is not available for XP – this is a poor decision by Adobe considering that XP is still the world’s most popular operating system with c 48% market share (W7 43% and Vista 7%).

-As long as users choose the automatic install option in Flash Player 11.3 all future updates will take place without any user intervention – so Flash will keep up to date and more secure.
+As long as users choose the automatic install option, all future updates will take place without any user intervention – so Flash will keep up to date and more secure.